 For instance, yeasts are used in wine and beer-making to produce alcohol, while bacteria are used for yogurts to produce acid.
 Sometimes, a mix of both yeasts and bacteria can be used in tandem as well.

 Let's have a look at a few types of fermentation used in the food-industry — because who cares about the other types anyway.1

 Lacto fermentation, also called lactic acid fermentation, is the process where lactic acid bacteria (LAB) convert sugars into energy, with lactic acid (and sometimes other stuff as well) as by-products.
 This occurs in an anaerobic environment2.

 Common examples of lacto fermentation are kimchi, Sauerkraut or yogurt.
 LAB already naturally exists in many vegetables, so you don't need to add external bacteria for the fermentation to occur.
-The bacteria keep on living in the final product and make them probiotic, which is good your gut health.
+The bacteria keep on living in the final product and make them probiotic, which is good for your gut health.

 Let's use the Sauerkraut recipe as an example.
 At its simplest, you only need to mix cabbage with water and let it rest at room temperature to kickstart the fermentation process.
-Notice how the recipe insists on preventing the minced cabbage from coming in contact with the air.
+Notice how the recipe insists on preventing the minced cabbage from coming into contact with the air.
 The reason is to keep the environment anaerobic, where LAB thrive whereas other *bad bacteria* would die.
-As the fermentation goes, all the glucose present in the cabbage is transformed into lactic acid, making Sauerkraut sour.
+As the fermentation goes on, all the glucose present in the cabbage is transformed into lactic acid, making Sauerkraut sour.